Integrate Security Audit with GitHub Actions

 You can integrate API Security Audit in GitHub Actions through a custom action REST API Static Security Testing.

 You must have an account in 42Crunch Platform that the action in GitHub Actions can use to access Security Audit.
-If you do not yet have an account, click here to sign up.

 For more details on GitHub Actions, see GitHub Actions documentation.